ish/restish/docs-build/resources.rst

 At some point, all of the segments will have been consumed.
 The final resource is then called in order to get the contents.
 If this resource is a restish resource, a series of tests are done to find out which method to use.
-Firstly the request type is used to find out which handler to.
+Firstly the request type is used to find out which handler to use.

 The resource class also carries most of our resource decorators and can be used for url handling or http procesing.
 Here were are have decorated a method of